Route de Presles is a balcony road in France

-Route de Presles is a stunning mountain road located in the Isère department in southeastern France.
-The road is 7 km carved into the mountains.
-Words can’t describe the road and pictures don’t do it justice.
+Route de Presles is a challenging mountain road located in the Isère department, region of Auvergne-Rhône-Alpes, in France.
 It’s one of the most spectacular balcony roads in the country.

 Where is Route de Presles?

 The road is situated in the southeastern part of the country, in the heart of the French Alps.

 How long is Route de Presles?